-Maxim Gorky seems to be woefully ignerant of conditions and sentiments in this country.
+Maxim Gorky seems to be woefully gnorant of conditions and sentiments in this country.
 His criticism of America indicates that he has been disappointed.
-And if he supposed that American liberty stands for anarchy. it is well that he realizes his mistake, and it can only be hoped that he will tell all the world of it, so as to prevent others from falling into a similar er-
+And if he supposed that American liberty stands for anarchy, t is well that he realizes his mistake, and it can only be hoped that he will tell all the world of it, so as to prevent others from falling into a similar er-

 American democracy means law-defined liberty.
 Sometimes, it must be admitted, it breaks out into mobocracy, as in the case of strike riots, and lynchings, but such cases are exceptions, and prove the rule.
-We have more law here than the Russians have, The rights and duties of citizens are more precisely defined than in any other country, perhaps, and those who come to sow the seeds of discontent will find themselves engaged in a dangerous pursuit, and all the more so because here the people govern, and not a weak autocrat.
+'We have more law here than the Russians have.
+The rights and duties of citizens are more precisely defined than in any other country, perhaps, and those who come to sow the seeds of discontent will find themselves engaged in a dangerous pursuit, and all the more so because here the people govern, and not a weak autocrat.

-Maxim Gorky, as the representative of an oppressed class fighting for the rights of man, as given to him by the Creator, will find a hearty welcome among the American people, but Maxim Gorky, the exponent of anti-government principles and the doctrine of free love, will not find congenial conpany among respectable citizens here Notwithstanding the scandalous divorce cases that stain the pages of the history of so many men and women here, there is no sympathy with the practices so common in the Old World, and which the Russian novelist appears to regard as a matter of course.

-Maxim Gorky is a great man in the literary world, and we have reason to believe that he has performed a good work in the cause of liberty in his own home, but he has committed a mistake in disregarding the decent sentiment of this country.
+Maxim Gorky, as the representative of an oppressed class fighting for the rights of man, as given to him by the Creator, will find a hear come among the American people. 👘 Maxim Gorky, the exponent of anti-government principles and the doctrine of of looping. free love, will not find congenial company among respectable citizens here.
+Notwithstanding the scandalous divorce cases that stain the pages of the history of so many men and women here, there is no sympathy with the practices so common in the Old World, and which the Russian novelist appears to regard as a matter of course.
+Maxim Gorky is a great man in the literary world, and we have reason to believe that he has performed : good work in the cause of liberty in his own home, but he has committed a mistake in disregarding the decent sentiment of this country.
 The citizens here will naturally argue that if the Russian reformers are working on the lines Gorky seems to follow, they are not worthy of sympathy, or support.
-And to that extent he has injured his ditorial comments on an historical address delivered by Abdul Quillian.
-Bey, in London.
-This gentleman is the religious representative of the Sultan of Turkey to the British Isles, and is worthy of a hearing, since he comes as a messenger from the Mohammedan world to the Christians.
+And to that extent he has injured his some excellent fruits, but it is probably achievements of science, the most not-Christian ethics, and ordered their conduct accordingly, though imperfectly indeed.
+The thought is pertinent: If the small modicum of Christian truththat is to be found among the Christian nations has proved so inestimable a blessing to the entire world, what may not be expected, when that truth in all ts perfection flows freely in the various hannels of . human knowledge and hought, as will be the case when the kingdom of God shall have been established upon the earth!